github/docs/content/organizations/managing-organization-settings/disabling-or-limiting-github-actions-for-your-organization.md

 You can choose to disable {% data variables.product.prodname_actions %} for all repositories in your organization, or only allow specific repositories.
 You can also limit the use of public actions{% ifversion actions-workflow-policy %} and reusable workflows{% endif %}, so that people can only use local actions {% ifversion actions-workflow-policy %}and reusable workflows{% endif %} that exist in your {% ifversion ghec or ghes %}enterprise{% else %}organization{% endif %}.

-{% note %}
+> [!NOTE]

-**Note:** You might not be able to manage these settings if your organization is managed by an enterprise that has overriding policy.
+> You might not be able to manage these settings if your organization is managed by an enterprise that has overriding policy.
 For more information, see "[AUTOTITLE](/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-github-actions-in-your-enterprise)."

-{% endnote %}

 {% data reusables.profile.access_org %}
 {% data reusables.profile.org_settings %}